 - Try spraying some perfume on a cotton pad and wiping the area of the furniture where the cat tends to scratch.
 Cats don’t like the smell of perfume so it might be enough to deter him.
 Be sure to test the surface first to make sure the perfume won’t damage or stain your couch or other furniture.

-Don’t ever yell or hit your cat for scratching your furniture.
-Not only will it not help, you’ll just end up with a cat that’s afraid of you.
+- Don’t ever yell at or hit your cat for scratching your furniture.
+Not only will it not help, but you’ll also end up with a cat that’s afraid of you.

-Understand that with some cats, it takes time and patience to re-direct their scratching to appropriate places, but it is possible to have success with consistent effort, plenty of praise and continual reinforcement of the new habit.
+With some cats, it takes time and patience to re-direct their scratching to appropriate places, but it is possible to have success with consistent effort, plenty of praise, and continual reinforcement of the new habit.

 © 2013 carolynkaye

 carolynkaye (author) from USA on June 10, 2018: